chris-bc/wendigo/README.md

    cd ~/esp-idf
    ./install.sh
    ```
 2. Configure your current terminal session for ESP-IDF.
-This must be run prior to a new terminal session running idf.py.
+This must be done before running ```idf.py``` in your current terminal session (note that if you have multiple terminal windows open you must run this in *every* terminal window you would like to run ```idf.py``` in).
    ```sh
    . ./export.sh
    ```